Tuesday, March 13

 "Waves and Mean Flows (and Math) on Reefs"

-Sea-level rise and storm activity threaten the habitability of low-lying reef fringed islands and atolls.
+Abstract: Sea-level rise and storm activity threaten the habitability of low-lying reef fringed islands and atolls.
 Statistical analyses of observations of waves and mean flows on reefs during energetic storms reveal patterns amenable to simple, robust mathematical descriptions.
 These simple models are used to predict extreme shoreline water levels, to inform projections of flooding under future climate scenarios, and to form the basis for early warning systems.